Shllomi/AI-Customer-Stories/index.md

 _**Digital Transformation**_
 ------------------------
 **Pitney Bowes**
-Agentic AI Beacon with Live Agent Handover [Read-More](https://www.pitneybowes.com/content/dam/campaign/bpx-pitneybowes-whitepaper3-aishipping-041025-v3.pdf?cid=email_us_sts_pitneyshipper_growth_marketing_june24_2025_link2_ai_powered_shipping_whitepaper)
+Pitney Bowes developed Agentic AI Beacon with Live Agent Handover, which was launched in PitneyShip.
+PitneyShip is a cloud-based shipping and mailing software that helps businesses streamline their shipping processes by offering discounted rates from multiple carriers (like USPS and UPS), printing postage, tracking packages, and providing reporting features.
+Built using Amazon Bedrock, the solution leverages multi-agent orchestration using specialized agents plus a "master" agent for routing, and an enterprise-tuned RAG using Bedrock Knowledge Bases to optimize the groundedness of responses.
+Other technical highlights include built-in governance (e.g. APIs, observability, compliance guardrails), and evaluation harnesses, enabling fully automated customer simulation before rollout.
+[Read-More](https://www.pitneybowes.com/content/dam/campaign/bpx-pitneybowes-whitepaper3-aishipping-041025-v3.pdf?cid=email_us_sts_pitneyshipper_growth_marketing_june24_2025_link2_ai_powered_shipping_whitepaper)

 _**Healthcare**_
 ------------------------
 **Experity**
 Experity Launches Care Agent: The First Clinical Intelligence Solution for Urgent Care.
+Experity developed an AI-powered "Care Agent" using Amazon Bedrock.
+The solution leverages multiple LLMs, including Amazon Nova, to create conversational interface for patients.
+The system uses a multi-agent architecture for various tasks (e.g. authentication, document delivery, etc.) with built in guardrails to ensure reliable and compliant interactions.
+The solution provides a dual-channel communication approach and ultimately allows patients to use mobile message (SMS/RCS) for smart registration, and secure web chat throughout the entire patient journey including triage assessments, discharge notes, payment collections, and care reminders.
+And, all while remaining secure and compliant with HIPAA, protecting patients' private personal data.
 [Read-More](https://www.experityhealth.com/news/experity-launches-care-agent-the-first-clinical-intelligence-solution-for-urgent-care/)

 _**Insurance**_
 ------------------------